 The cause is still unknown but is actively being studied.
-Some researchers have theorized that biofilm contributes to lymphoma and others have thought the chemicals in the implants irritate the immune system.
-Both theories rely on the presence of persistent inflammation, which means chronic activation of immune cells and particularly the T lymphocytes, which are blood cells involved with ALCL.
+Some researchers have theorized that biofilm (bacteria) contributes to lymphoma and others have thought the rough surface and chemicals in the implants irritate the immune system.
+Both theories rely on the presence of persistent inflammation, which means chronic activation of immune cells and particularly the T lymphocytes, which are white blood cells involved with BIA-ALCL.

 Throughout the body, there are many diverse populations of bacteria that are both beneficial and harmful.
 In recent years, there has been an increased focus in characterizing bacteria and analyzing patterns of bacteria to understand the possible correlation between normal versus infectious/cancerous scenarios – especially in relation to breast cancer.
 What has been discovered is that similar to how the gut has its own microbiome of good and bad bacteria, the normal breast tissue and human milk also have their own microbiology that over time is influenced by factors such as dietary and sugar changes.
 The article “Microbiota of the Human Breast Tissue” delves into the various specific bacteria that were found in human breasts.
 Since breasts are not sterile, if a foreign object is placed inside the body, it will be colonized and infected.